 How are we addressing the issue?

-Outlive is a four-year (2020-2024) youth suicide prevention program led by the Centre for Mental Health Law & Policy, in collaboration with Sangath and Quicksand Design Studio.
+Outlive is a youth suicide prevention programme led by the Centre for Mental Health Law & Policy, Indian Law Society (CMHLP, ILS) in collaboration with its partners Sangath and Quicksand Design Studio.
+Outlive addresses urban youth suicides in India by engaging youth (aged 18-24) with experiences of suicide/self-harm, distress or mental health problems.

 What is the potential impact?